Frequently Asked Questions

 Will I get a map/program at the event?

-Printed event maps will be available upon entry, and you can refer to the map (coming soon) before the event to plan your day.
+A limited number of printed maps will be available upon entry, and you can refer to the map online (coming soon) before the event to plan your day.

 We encourage you to download the Drink Indiana Beer app to easily access the map and list of breweries/beers.